Who's next at PG? A look at the top targets

 2021-22 stats: 33 games, 16.6 points, 4.2 rebounds, 5.0 assists, 24.2% three-point

-Scouting report: Missouri has struck gold in the past taking a transfer point guard who played his high school ball at Reitz Memorial in Evansville.
+Scouting report: Missouri has struck gold in the past taking a transfer point guard who played his high school ball in Evansville, Indiana.
 The last player to fit that description: Dru Smith.
 Penn started out his college career at a lower level than Smith, as Bellarmine was Division II when he arrived, but he, too, is looking to make the jump to a high-major league.

 The Bellarmine offense flowed almost solely through Penn, who was actually more of a two-point threat than Wynter.
 Penn averaged 14.1 field goal attempts per game a year ago.
 Of those, 86.5 percent came from inside the three-point arc.
 Penn created for others, too, dishing assists at a 31.6 percent clip.
 By contrast, his turnover rate was 17.3 percent.